getterdone/FlumeWaterMeter/README.md

 2. Once app is installed in Smartthings web IDE you will need to provide Client Key and Secret Key in the Flume Smartapp>Edit SmartApp>settings: Add your Client and Secret info here.
 3. Don't forget to do enable Oauth Flume Smartapp>Edit SmartApp>OAuth

-4. Install the Flume Smart App using your Smartthings Mobile App: I used the classic/legacy smartthings: Go to Marketplace>SmartApps>My Apps>Flume Water Flow SM
+4. Install/Add the Flume Smart App using your Smartthings Mobile OneApp App: One App smartthings: From dashboard Click the + , In the 'Add' screen select 'SmartApp' then find the smartapp 'OneApp Flume Water Flow SM'

-5. Initialize Flume settings/preferences and provide the email and password you use on the Flume portal screen and you will need to Enter the location name listed in the Flume portal/Flume Mobile App.
+5. Once you enter your login credentials in the Flume Options smartthings app click Done this new OneApp implementation will find your Flume devices and assigned the names automatically based on the names you provided on the Flume ios/android app.
+So if your Flume device name is Flume-Location Home1, and Flume-Location Home2, in the OneApp Smartthings app, there should be two new sensor devices "Flume-Location Home1-Flume Meter", and "Flume-Location Home2-Flume Meter".
+You only need one SM instance to manage multiple Flume devices.
+This will handle Low Leak Alerts.

 7. Enjoy